On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Several terminologies and the proof of Theorem

+Of course by the construction the five properties in Theorem \ref{thm:1} hold.
+Note that we may ignore the last property in STEP 1.

-\ \\ STEP 2 Construction around a vertex $p$ at which $g$ has a local extremum. \\ CASE 1 The case where the vertex $p$ is of degree larger than $1$. \\ We divide the set of all edges containing the vertex into two non-empty sets $A_1$ and $A_2$.
-Let $S_i$ be a closed surface obtained as the disjoint union of all closed, connected and orientable surfaces the genius of each of which is the number assigned to the corresponding edge in $A_i$.
-For $S_1$ and $S_2$, we construct a suitable local Morse function as STEP 1 so that preimages of regular values smaller than the singular value are $S_1$ and those of regular values greater than the value are $S_2$.
+This completes STEP 1. \\ \ \\ Hereafter, in the local construction as before we omit precise expositions as before using a suitable homeomorphism ${\phi}_p$ from the resulting Reeb space of the local function to a small regular neighborhood of $p \in G$. \\ \ \\ STEP 2 Construction around a vertex $p$ at which $g$ has a local extremum. \\ CASE 1 The case where the vertex $p$ is of degree larger than $1$. \\ We divide the set of all the edges containing the vertex into two non-empty sets $E_1$ and $E_2$.
+Let $S_i$ be a closed surface obtained as the disjoint union of all closed, connected and orientable surfaces the genius of each of which is the number assigned to the corresponding edge in $E_i$.
+For $S_1$ and $S_2$, we construct a suitable local Morse function as STEP 1 so that preimages of regular values smaller than the singular value are diffeomorphic to $S_1$ and those of regular values greater than the value are diffeomorphic to $S_2$.
 After this construction, we embed the image so that the image is a parabola in the plane ${\mathbb{R}}^2$ and that the singular value is the local extremum $g(p)$ with respect to the vertical component and compose a canonical projection to the vertical axis.
 The resulting local function is a desired function.
-We can see that this local function satisfies the first three properties.
-For the last property, it is regarded as a composition of two Morse functions: at each singular point, the local function is represented as a composition of a submersion with a Morse function or a composition of a Morse function with a Morse function: in the two compositions, the latter Morse functions are natural height functions of a line.
+We can see that this local function satisfies the first three properties in Theorem \ref{thm:1}.
+For the fourth property, it is regarded as a composition of two Morse functions.
+At each singular point, the local function is represented as a composition of a submersion with a Morse function or a composition of a Morse function with a Morse function.
+In addition, in the two compositions, the latter Morse functions are natural height functions of a line.

-For the construction, see also FIGURE \ref{fig:4}.
+For the construction, see also FIGURE \ref{fig:3}.

+\ \\ CASE 2 The case where the vertex $p$ is of degree $1$. \\ We first show the case where a positive integer is assigned to the edge containing the vertex.